PengfeiLi0606/pengfeili0606.github.io/_pages/data.md

 Baryonic models for the Milky Way
 --------------------------------

-Here I include 12 baryonic models for the Milky Way.
+Here I include the data of 12 baryonic models (Model A&S, Bovy2015, Model I, McMillan2017, B2, McGaugh2019, E2CM, E2dJ, E2J, G2CM, G2dJ, G2J) for the Milky Way from Li et al. (2025).
 Both the expected circular velocity and surface mass density are given.
 Most of these models have a triaxial bar.
 Their circular velocity and surface mass density are azimuthally averaged.
-The data will be provided once the paper is published.
+Download them [here](https://github.com/PengfeiLi0606/pengfeili0606.github.io/raw/master/files/Mass_Models.zip)

 Dark matter halos for 175 late-type galaxies
 -------------------------------------------------------------